Cypress Provincial Park

 Below are some suggestions and extra bits of advice to help you make the most out of your visit to Cypress Provincial Park.

-TIP #1: When hiking in the forest, be bear-aware.
+TIP #1: When hiking in the forest, be aware of bears.
 Cypress Mountain is rugged backcountry terrain and home to many forms of natural wildlife.
-There are bears on the mountain.
 Keep your food locked up if you can and watch out for warnings and signs.

 TIP #2: When hiking and camping, practice the leave-no-trace policy.
 Don’t litter and don’t leave anything behind.
 This not only helps keep bears and other wildlife away but it also keeps the environment clean.

-TIP #3: A fun activity for families in warmer months is to drive up to the top of the hill with bicycles in or on the back of their vehicle.
+TIP #3: A fun activity for families in warmer months is to bring bicycles and drive up to the top of the hill.
 Everyone but the driver can then ride their bikes back down the hill.
 It’s tons of fun!
 You have to ride carefully though as the road is steep.
-Ensure your brakes are in good working order, and to make sure kids ride safely.
+Ensure your brakes are in good working order and make sure kids ride safely.

 TIP #5: Got friends from out of town?
 Take them up to the Barrett’s View Lookout for one of the best views of the entire Lower Mainland.
 It’s both free and beautiful.
 And don’t forget your binoculars!